Trash or treasure with auction king Paul Brown

-Paul Brown looked through several emails from viewers with pictures of potential "hidden treasures" he then conducted research finding different values for three items including mechanical horse and 1992 Atlanta Falcons tickets.
+Paul Brown looked through several emails from viewers with pictures of potential "hidden treasures" he then conducted research finding different values for three items including a mechanical horse and a 1992 Atlanta Falcons ticket.

+Hey @RandyTravisFox5 find out how much those 1992 #Falcons tickets are worth with antique expert @auctionkingatl. pic.twitter.com/zhdweLsY33— Good Day Atlanta (@GoodDayAtlanta) January 19, 2017

 For more information on Paul Brown follow him on Twitter @auctionkingatl .
 Upcoming auction on February 4, 2017, more information at www.twineservices.com .